pepkit/looper/docs/variable-namespaces.md

 3. Pipeline interface, `pipeline.compute` section
 4. Activated divvy compute package (`--package` CLI argument)

 So, the compute namespace is first populated with any variables from the selected divvy compute package.
 It then updates this with settings given in the `compute` section of the pipeline interface.
 It then updates from the PEP `project.looper.compute`, and then finally anything passed to `--compute` on the looper CLI.
-This provides a way to module looper behavior at the level of a computing environment, a pipeline, a project, or a run -- in that order.
+This provides a way to modulate looper behavior at the level of a computing environment, a pipeline, a project, or a run, in that order.

 ## Mapping variables to submission templates using divvy adapters

 One remaining issue is how to map variables from the looper variable namespaces onto the variables used in divvy templates.
+Divvy is decoupled from looper, and its templates are completely customizable, so they do not necessarily understand how to connect to looper variables into divvy templates.
 The default divvy templates use variables like `{CODE}`, `{JOBNAME}`, and `{LOGFILE}`, among others.
+A user may customize rename these or add custom variables names in divvy templates.
+How do we map the looper variables onto these arbitrary divvy template variables?
+Through divvy adapters.

 These variables are linked to looper namespaces via *divvy adapters*.
 Here are the default divvy adapters:

 ```
 adapters: